apache/systemds/docs/beginners-guide-to-dml-and-pydml.md

 A matrix can be created in DML using the **`matrix()`** function and in PyDML using the **`full()`** function.
 In the example below, a matrix element is still considered to be of the matrix data type, so the value is cast to a scalar in order to print it.
 Matrix element values are of type **double**/**float**.
-*Note that matrices index from 1 in both DML and PyDML.*

 <div class="codetabs2">